 Location: Tamari Family Hall, UJA Lipa Green Centre, 4600 Bathurst St.

-All students enrolled in schools affiliated with The Julia & Henry Koschitzky Centre for Jewish Education are eligible to participate.
+All students enrolled in Grades 1-12 from schools across the GTA are eligible to participate.
 All entries must be original work.

 Students’ work may be in the form of poetry, play, fiction or non-fiction.
 Students should avoid summaries of historical or biographical information.

 Please ensure that entry content is relevant to the topic each student selects.

 English and Hebrew Entries from students in grades 4 and up must be submitted in Word format, single-spaced (no PDF entries, please)

 Limit work to a maximum of four pages

 Only students in Grades 1-3 may submit in handwritten form

 Please scan and submit handwritten entries in JPEG or PDF format

 Artwork is welcomed!
 Please colour scan and submit along with a written entry